-As master orienteers we become more aware of our own health in regard to sports and competition.
-With knowledge of our body and health we can minimize the risks and increase the health and training benefits.
-Cardiovascular risk is a common problem with increased prevalence with age, and many times without warning.
+As master orienteers, we become more aware of our own health in regard to sports and competition.
+With knowledge of our body and health, we can minimize the risks and increase the health and training benefits.
+Cardiovascular risk is a common problem with increased prevalence with age, and many times comes without warning.

 Health and fitness testing for orienteers

 A unique 4-day program for health testing during orienteering

 - Testing of fitness and thresholds (CPET, V02max).